apache/cordova-docs/docs/en/edge/phonegap/file/fileuploadoptions/fileuploadoptions.md

 - __fileName:__ The file name you want the file to be saved as on the server.
 If not set defaults to "image.jpg".
 (DOMString)
 - __mimeType:__ The mime type of the data you are uploading.
 If not set defaults to "image/jpeg".
 (DOMString)
 - __params:__ A set of optional key/value pairs to be passed along in the HTTP request.
 (Object)
+- __chunkedMode:__ Should the data be uploaded in chunked streaming mode.
+If not set defaults to "true".
+(Boolean)

 Description